Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 botanical park Crete

-The way is not complex, but if you think you might need a bit of extra help, ask at the entrance for a typically Cretan shepherd’s walking cane which you can borrow for the walk.
+The way is not complex, but if you need extra help, ask at the entrance for a typical Cretan shepherd’s walking pole (locally known as katsouna), which you can borrow for the walk.

 flowers, plans, pomegranate

-• Plenty of water (a bottle is included with the entrance fee, but you can buy more when you pay the entrance ticket, at the restaurant.
-There you can also have a coffee or fresh juice before accessing the gardens, and you can stop for lunch after the walk.
+• Plenty of water (a bottle) is included with the entrance fee, but you can buy more at the restaurant when you pay for the entrance ticket.
+You can also have coffee or fresh juice there before accessing the gardens and stop for lunch after walking.

-• Sunscreen lotion, remember that you will be walking under the sun for almost 2 hours.
-The vegetation can be lush enough to protect you from the heat, but this can be tricky, you won’t notice it but you will end up sunburned.
-Better to be prepared.
+• Use sunscreen lotion.
+Remember that you will walk under the sun for almost two hours.
+The vegetation can be lush enough to protect you from the heat, but this can be tricky.
+You won’t notice it, but you will end up sunburned.
+It’s better to be prepared.

 Flowers

-• Mosquito repellent lotion.
-I never had any trouble, yet it’s a garden, and bugs are bound to happen.
+• Use mosquito-repellent lotion.
+I have never had any trouble, yet it’s a garden, and bugs are bound to happen.

 • Photo camera.
 There are plenty of beautiful sights to capture, and the colors of exotic flowers in blossom are splendid.